TerraFusion/basicFusion/README.md

 1. [HDF4 4.2.13](https://support.hdfgroup.org/release4/obtain.html)
 1. [HDF5 1.8.16](https://support.hdfgroup.org/ftp/HDF5/releases/hdf5-1.8/hdf5-1.8.16/)

 No other version of HDF libraries may be used.
-It is highly preferable for users of the BasicFusion code to compile against user-level HDF libraries rather than system HDF. **For Blue Waters, it is in fact required.**
+It is required that users install both of these libraries from source.
+Do not attempt to use Blue Waters HDF.

 The HDF libraries also depend on jpeg, zlib, and szip (optional).
 Users may use system installs of these libraries when compiling the HDF source.

-#### GitHub Download & Python Installation
+### GitHub Download & Python Install

 1. cd into the desired directory and type
     ```